Malays (ethnic group): Literature

 Hikayat Merong Mahawangsa in Jawi text.
 Also known as the Kedah Annals, it is an ancient Malay literature that chronicles the bloodline of Merong Mahawangsa and the foundation of Kedah.

-The rich oral literature and classical literature of the Malays contain a great number of portraits of the people, from the servant to the minister, from the judge to the Rajas, from the ancient to the very contemporary periods, which together form the amorphous identity of the Malays.
+The rich oral literature and classical literature of the Malays contain a great number of portraits of the people, such as the servant, the minister, the judge and the Rajas, from the ancient to the very contemporary periods, which together form the amorphous identity of the Malays.

 Considering the softness and mellifluence of the Malay language, which lends itself easily to the requirements of rhyme and rhythm, the originality and beauty in Malay literature can be assessed in its poetical elements.
 Among the forms of poetry in Malay literature are – the Pantun, Syair and Gurindam.

 The earliest form of Malay literature was the oral literature and its central subjects are traditional folklore relating to nature, animals and people.
 The classical Malay folklore is composed of traditional songs and music, heroic poems, animal fables, ghost stories, past events, fairy tales, symbolic lore, myths and bardic tales.
 Each of the stories possessed its own energy in terms of character, spirit, backdrop and storytelling and was largely crafted with the intend of happiness, guidance, educating, reminiscing, explaining, among few.
 The folklore were memorised and passed from one generation of storytellers to the next.
 Many of these tales were also written down by penglipur lara (storytellers) for example: Hikayat Malim Dewa, Hikayat Malim Deman, Hikayat Raja Donan, Hikayat Anggun Cik Tunggal, and Hikayat Awang Sulung Merah Muda.